The All Able ethos: helping you help everyone

 With a background in public services and education, we believe that everyone should have equal opportunity to utilise public service, get an education, and engage with their communities to live an enjoyable and independent life.
 For people to have these opportunities, we believe that public services must change to offer equality and equal access through their services.

 Over the last decade and more, public services have moved to digital platforms, and with the impact of Covid-19 this move to remote working and digital interaction has been accelerated.
 Sadly through poor transition and implementation, the move to online services has alienated significant portions of the UK population.

-Poor websites have disproportionately affected disabled users as their assistive technologies do not work with poorly constructed websites, and also affected those who have low digital skills, effectively blocking them from access to services.
+Poorly designed websites have disproportionately affected disabled users as the websites do not support assistive technology, and also affected those who have low digital skills, effectively blocking them from access to services.
 The overlap of these affected groups are those who statistically have most need of support from public services, meaning that those that most need help often can't get it easily.